 - Want to increase their COMPASS scores

 “I am not a great test taker and my scores placed me in a lower math class.
-ALEKS helped me to increase my math placement scores.”
+ALEKS helped me to increase my math placement scores when I took the COMPASS again.”

 Other Math Assistance